-8.2 Does your jurisdiction impose tax on the transfer of an indirect interest in real estate located in your jurisdiction and, if so, what constitutes an indirect interest?
+8.2 Does your jurisdiction impose tax on the transfer of an indirect interest in commercial real estate in your jurisdiction?

 Current legislation does not provide for indirect interest taxation.

 8.3 Does your jurisdiction have a special tax regime for Real Estate Investment Trusts (REITs) or their equivalent?